Skip to main content

 - No external links.

-Create a Moodle course about "Cybersecurity for non-technical people".
+Create a Moodle Quiz about "GDPR basics for customer service".

 Language: Spanish.